 The headquarters, visitor contact station, nature store, trailhead cross-country ski trails, auto tour route and historic weapons storage area are all located at 97 Refuge Road in Limestone.
 (207-328-4634)

-The Friends of Aroostook National Wildlife Refuge Nature Store is open Tuesday through Thursday from 1 pm to 4 pm and on Saturday from 11 am to 3 pm.
+The Friends of Aroostook National Wildlife Refuge Nature Store is open Tuesday and Wednesday from 1 pm to 4 pm and on Saturday and Sunday from 11 am to 3 pm.

 Follow Us Online